henningth/Applied-Cryptography-Book/book/simpleciphers.rst

 Caesar Cipher
 =============
 Probably one of the first examples of protecting information was the *Caesar cipher*, which was used in the ancient Roman empire for military communications.
+A *cipher* is a method for mapping human-readable text into text which can't be read by humans.
+(We will give a more precise definition soon.)

 In this cipher, we have an *alphabet* of letters, for simplicity we consider in this example the English alphabet:

 .. math::